Ozone is the triatomic state of oxygen, that is, it is a molecule comprising of three oxygen atoms having the chemical symbol O3.

 In stratosphere ozone is formed and dissociated reversibly.
-Ozone is created in nature by lightning and can be smelled after a storm.
+Ozone generation happens in nature by lightning and can be smelled after a storm.
 It is one of nature’s most powerful oxidizers.
-Ozone is created by converting Oxygen (O2) into Ozone (O3).
+Ozone generation is done by converting Oxygen (O2) into Ozone (O3).
 Oxidizers are a class of chemicals that break down organic substances.

 During a strike of lighting, electrons move up and down the path created until the charge has been neutralized.
 This creates a lot of heat and vacuums to develop in the atmosphere which collapses afterwards, hence the shock-wave we hear as thunder.
 Therefore the oxygen molecules are quite reactive and can rebind into ozone instead of oxygen under these conditions.